neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 ```
 So there don't seem to be any files with that name.

 When we did [Binary - Shiba3](#binary---shiba3), along with the executable we wanted, there was a file named `/etc/shiba/shiba4`.
-When I looked in this file (and others in that directory) I found it contained the password for each user.
+When I looked in this file (and others in that directory) I found it contained the password for that user.
 We already know there isn't a file named *nootnoot*, so let's look for anything containing *nootnoot*.
 Let's start by searching only small files - searching every file would take a long time!
-We can use `find` to find only small files, and pass `grep` as an executable to it, according to the man page for `find` and some [Googling](https://www.google.com):
+We can use `find` to find only small files with the `-size` flag, and pass `grep` as an executable to it, according to the man page for `find` and some [Googling](https://www.google.com):
 ```
 shiba1@nootnoot:~$ find / -type f -size 1k -exec grep -Il "nootnoot" {} \; > nootnoot-out.txt
 <lots of permission denied messages here>